A Volunteer Management System for SaveCantonese

 Manual Labor

 The process of "vetting" activity was tedious and prone to human error.
-Managers have to cross check data across many columns of data.
+Managers have to cross check data across many columns.

 Ambiguous